se-sic/coronet/README.md

     * Issue data (called `"issues"` internally)

 - Additional (orthogonal) data sources (augmentable to main data sources, not splittable)
-    * [PaStA](https://github.com/lfd/PaStA/)  data (patch-stack analysis, see also the parameter `pasta` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class))
-        * Patch-stack analysis to link patches sent to mailing lists and upstream commits
-    * Synchronicity information on commits (see also the parameter `synchronicity` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)
-        * Synchronous commits are commits that change a source-code artifact that has also been changed by another author within a reasonable time-window.
-    * Commit messages are available through the parameter `commit.messages`.
+    * Commit messages are available through the parameter `commit.messages` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class.
 Three values can be used:
         1. `none` is the default value and does not impact the configuration at all.
         2. `title` merges the commit message titles (i.e. the first non white space line of a commit message) to the commit data.
 This gives the data frame an additional column `title`.
         3. `messages` merges both titles and message bodies to the commit data frame.
 This adds two new columns `title` and `message`.
+    * [PaStA](https://github.com/lfd/PaStA/)  data (patch-stack analysis, see also the parameter `pasta` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class))
+        * Patch-stack analysis to link patches sent to mailing lists and upstream commits
+    * Synchronicity information on commits (see also the parameter `synchronicity` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)
+        * Synchronous commits are commits that change a source-code artifact that has also been changed by another author within a reasonable time-window.

  The important difference is that the *main data sources* are used internally to construct artifact vertices in relevant types of networks.
 Additionally, these data sources can be used as a basis for splitting `ProjectData` in a time-based or activity-based manner – obtaining `RangeData` instances as a result (see file `split.R` and the contained functions).
 Thus, `RangeData` objects contain only data of a specific period of time.